syntithenai/lambda-oauth-login-system/README.md

 2. The custom web application runs independantly as a different lambda function or even as a seperate service on a different port and uses serverless outputs to make the lambda gateway url available from the login system.
-This approach guarantees the login system is independant of any software changes to the main application.
-It can also be used to provide unified login across a collection of domains.

 The REST url for the login system is also written to stack.json when the application is deployed.
 This can be useful to dynamically provide the login url to a custom web application is served from somewhere else,